 Increasingly healthcare professionals are interested in working abroad.
-This may be to enjoy a different lifestyle or to participate on medical missions abroad helping those in real need.
-Organizations such Medicins Sans Frontieres and International surgical Health Initiative actively encourage the participation of Spanish speaker for projects in Central and South America.
+This may be to enjoy a different lifestyle or to participate in medical missions abroad helping those in real need.
+Organizations such as Medicins Sans Frontieres and International surgical Health Initiative actively encourage the participation of Spanish speaker for projects in Central and South America.
 Working abroad, for even a short time, is a wonderful, memorable life experience for many healthcare professionals.
 Each year we partner with visiting surgical teams providing free surgeries for those in need.

 Learning medical Spanish is fun